docknetwork/api-docs/source/index.html.md

 This DID may be found in the issuer field of the credential.
 Dock retrieves an issuer as a string, which can be a URI string (DID as fully qualified, e.g., `did:dock:`) or an object with a property ID that is a uri/DID.

 <aside class="warning">
-This operation counts towards your monthly limits for each successful call when requesting a **signed** credential
+This operation counts towards your monthly limits for each successful call when requesting a <strong>signed</strong> credential
 </aside>

 > Body parameter